aerolab-unb/Aerial/docs/source/aerial/vr01/embedded_system/SD_card.rst

 ..
 A figura abaixo apresenta um exemplo de cartão de memória com as partições já definidas, montadas e contendo o sistema operacional do computador embarcado.
 No exemplo o cartão SD possui um total de 4 GB, porém, para o projeto Yocto, um cartão de memória de 2 GB deve ser suficiente.

 The figure below shows an example of a memory card with the partitions already defined, mounted and containing the operating system of the embedded computer.
-In the example the SD card has a total of 4 GB, however, for the Yocto project, a 2 GB memory card should be sufficient.
+In the example the SD card has a total of 4 GB, however, for the Yocto project, a 2 GB memory card should be enough.